UA Style Guide

 For BC Law alumni, do not include “Esq.” following class year.
 Use a comma between the name/undergraduate degree and law degree, and set off BC Law degrees with commas in running text.

-One notable exception–the full name of the BC Law school deanship.
+One notable exception is the full name of the BC Law school deanship.

 Additionally, in Class Notes we typically allow Esq., MD, and other professional abbreviations/suffixes.